EBatistaNog/Roadmap-para-Iniciar-na-rea-de-TI-IT-Beginner-Roadmap/README.md

 # 📘 Roadmap de Estudos — PT-BR & EN
-Uma lista da minha visão de estudo na área de TI.
+Uma lista da minha visão de estudo na área de TI.<br>
 A list of my vision for studying in the IT field.

 ---